Medicine Singers

-Medicine Singers is a group of Native American ritual performance artists who began performing at pow wows and in other contexts, singing in an Eastern Algonquian dialect under their original moniker, Eastern Medicine Singers.
-In 2017, they began collaborating with Israeli guitarist and producer Yonatan Gat, formerly of Monotonix, after meeting him in Austin, Texas at the annual SXSW festival.
-After doing a number of one-off projects together, they teamed up to explore "a completely new realm of music" that they included on their self-titled debut album, released by Joyful Noise Recordings in association with a new sub-label, called Stone Tapes, in 2022.
+Medicine Singers is a group of singers and drummers in the Native American pow wow style.
+They sing in an Eastern Algonquian dialect under their original moniker, Eastern Medicine Singers.

+In 2017, they began collaborating with Israeli guitarist and producer Yonatan Gat, formerly of Monotonix, after meeting him in Austin, Texas, at the annual SXSW festival.
+After doing a number of one-off projects together, they teamed up to explore "a completely new realm of music" that they included on their self-titled debut album, released by Joyful Noise Recordings in association with a new sub-label called Stone Tapes, in 2022.

 History

 Pre-2017: Eastern Algonquian revival

-Before branching out as Medicine Singers, Daryl Black Eagle Jamieson, Ray Two Hawks, and other members of the original group had been providing traditional music at Indigenous pow wows, ceremonial gatherings, and in other contexts.
+Before branching out as Medicine Singers, Daryl "Black Eagle" Jamieson, Ray Two Hawks, and other members of the original group had been providing drumming and singing music at New England pow wows and other gatherings.
 They sang mostly in Eastern Algonquian, a surviving branch of one of the most widely distributed mother tongues of Native American peoples on the continent.
-Jamieson—who has also served as clan chief of the Pocasset Wampanoag—learned this language under the guidance of a now-deceased elder and chief, Clinton Wixon, one of the last fluent speakers of the Wampanoag dialect.
+Jamieson, who has also served as clan chief of the Pocasset Wampanoag Tribe of the Pokanoket Nation, learned this language under the guidance of a now-deceased elder and chief, Clinton Wixon, who studied the Wampanoag dialect.
 Preserving, reviving, resurrecting, and celebrating endangered Native American languages and dialects as well as maintaining aspects of ceremonial tradition and communion within these groups has always been a part of the band's mission.

 In a 2022 interview with The Fader, Jamieson stated, "[Our people] are the people of the first light—we see the light first—we are the guardians of the first gates".
 "It's a tradition for us to do these prayers in the morning to thank the Creator for life.
 It's a very important song, and I gave it to my tribe, the Pocasset Tribe of the Pokanoket Nation.
 It's important to keep these songs and pass them down to the generations—that's why we want to show the words, to help people know that this language is still out there and some people are still speaking it."